VirtusLab/scala-cli/website/docs/reference/password-options.md

 ---

 :::caution
-The `export` sub-command is restricted and requires setting the `--power` option to be used.
+Using password options is restricted and requires setting the `--power` option to be used.
 You can pass it explicitly or set it globally by running:

     scala-cli config power true